ibm-cloud-docs/containers/cs_private.md

   2. [Enable your {{site.data.keyword.Bluemix_notm}} account to use service endpoints](/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started).
   3. To run `kubectl` commands against your cluster over an IPSec VPN connection or through DirectLink, you must access the master through the private service endpoint.
 However, communication with the Kubernetes master must go through the `166.XXX.XXX` IP address range, which is not routable from a IPSec VPN connection or through DirectLink.
 You must set up a jump server on the private network.
 The VPN or DirectLink connection terminates at the jump server, and the jump server then routes communication through the internal `10.XXX.XXX` IP address range to the Kubernetes master.

-2. Create a standard cluster that is connected to both public and private VLANs by following the steps in [Creating a standard cluster](#clusters_ui_standard).
+2. Create a standard cluster that is connected to both public and private VLANs by following the steps in [Creating a standard cluster](/docs/containers?topic=containers-clusters#clusters_ui_standard).
 To ensure that the Kubernetes master and worker nodes communicate over the private network only, note the following changes:
   * If you use the console, in step 8, select **Private endpoint only**.
   * If you use the CLI, in step 7, include the `--private-service-endpoint` flag and do not include the `--public-service-endpoint` flag.

 3. After you create the cluster, continue with [Step 3: Accessing your private cluster and viewing cluster states](#private_access_states).

-### Creating a private VRF cluster
+### Create a private VRF cluster
 {: #standard-pc-cluster}

 TBD